data-integrations/wrangler/docs/performance.md

   mask-shuffle demo_4
 ```

-## Experiment
+## Experiments

-Following are two experiments that were run one with 13M records and other with 80M.
+These two experiments were run: the first with 13M records, and the second with 80M records.

 ### Experiment #1

-* Number of records : 13,499,973
+* Number of records: 13,499,973
-* Number of bytes : 4,499,534,313 (~ 4GB)
+* Number of bytes: 4,499,534,313 (~ 4GB)
-* Number of columns : 18
+* Number of columns: 18

 ### Performance Numbers